alburnus/team-app-reactjs-tutorial/README.md

 ```

 ## Commands to create a project

-Create basic project with simple structure which can be visible on http://localhost:3000
+To create basic project with simple structure I used "create-react-app".
+App is available on http://localhost:3000
 ```angular2html
 npx create-react-app team-app-reactjs-tutorial
 cd team-app-reactjs-tutorial
 npm start
 ```

-To build project you need this file:
+To build project you need only this files:
 - public/index.html
 - src/index.js
 Other files can be deleted or renamed.
 Files JS and CSS must be located inside src directory.

 ### First components
-Create three components which will use by links:
+I will create three components which will used in navigation (routing):
 - Home.js
 - Team.js
 - NewTeam.js